photoprism/photoprism-docs/docs/getting-started/vpn/tailscale.md

 # Tailscale VPN

-*Note: This is contributed content and work in progress.
-Click the edit link to perform changes and send a pull request.*
+!!! quote ""
+    Help improve this page!
+You can contribute by clicking :material-pencil: to send a pull request with your changes.

 1. Open the [Tailscale website](https://tailscale.com/) and Select Use Tailscale button.